cgrace0044/stillorgan-tennis/README.md

 ### Gallery Page

 - Contains images of both children and adults enjoying the club's facilities.
-- The images appear in a greyscale format but once clicked on they change to color.
+- The images appear in a greyscale format but once clicked/hovered-over they change to colour.
 - Each image is surrounded by a gold border to maintain a consistent color-scheme across all pages.
 - The gallery page is responsive: there is one column on small screens, two on large or landscape phones, three on tablets and four on desktops and up.